KevinBatdorf/unsplash-block-plugin/readme.txt

 The server is hosted on [Vercel](https://vercel.com/), and by connecting to their servers, you also agree to their [privacy policy](https://vercel.com/legal/privacy-policy) and [terms](https://vercel.com/legal/terms) as well.

-Further, the API mentioend above routes requests to [Unsplash.com](https://unsplash.com).
+Further, the API mentioned above routes requests to [Unsplash.com](https://unsplash.com).
 You can view their privacy policy here ([Unsplash Privacy Policy](https://unsplash.com/privacy)).

 [General API terms](https://unsplash-api-search.vercel.app/terms.html)